Child-Parent Psychotherapy (CPP)

 Program Overview

-CPP is a treatment for trauma-exposed children aged 0-5.
-Typically, the child is seen with his or her primary caregiver, and the dyad is the unit of treatment.
-CPP examines how the trauma and the caregivers' relational history affect the caregiver-child relationship and the child's developmental trajectory.
-A central goal is to support and strengthen the caregiver-child relationship as a vehicle for restoring and protecting the child's mental health.
-Treatment also focuses on contextual factors that may affect the caregiver-child relationship (e.g., culture and socioeconomic and immigration related stressors).
-Targets of the intervention include caregivers' and children' maladaptive representations of themselves and each other and interactions and behaviors that interfere with the child's mental health.
-Over the course of treatment, caregiver and child are guided to create a joint narrative of the psychological traumatic event and identify and address traumatic triggers that generate dysregulated behaviors and affect.
+CPP is a treatment for young children aged 0-5 who have experienced a traumatic event and/or are experiencing mental health, attachment, and/or behavioral challenges.
+Typically, the child is seen with their primary caregiver in a dyadic format.
+CPP examines ways that the caregiver-child relationship and the child’s developmental trajectory may be affected by: 1) the child’s trauma history, 2) caregiver’s trauma history, 3) caregiver’s relational history, 4) contextual factors including culture, socioeconomic status, sociocultural trauma, and immigration experience.
+Targets of the intervention include caregivers’ and children’s maladaptive representations of themselves and each other along with interactions and behaviors that interfere with the child’s mental health and the emotion regulation capacities of both child and caregiver.
+For children exposed to trauma, caregiver and child are guided to create a joint narrative of the traumatic event and to identify and address traumatic triggers that generate dysregulated behaviors and affect.

 Program Goals